-Beautiful Waimea Beach marks the start of the North Shore and the rolling swells that attract big wave riders and pro surfers from around the world.
+Beautiful Waimea Beach is set at the heart of the North Shore and catches all the rolling swells that attract big wave riders and pro surfers from around the world.
 Divided by the outflow of the Waimea River which is ideal for tubing, the golden sands are punctuated by rocks at the south end of this pretty cove, including the huge Waimea Rock which is popular for scrambling up and jumping off.

 A part of the Pupukea Marine Life Conservation District, the bay includes an eroded coral reef with some hardy wave-resistant corals that sustain a variety of marine species.
 The shallow waters quickly drop over a ledge to a sudden depth of 20-feet or so.
 However, the ever-present North Pacific Swell means the waters are rarely clear enough to see what inhabits the depths.